peterbourgon/grender/README.md

 ### Imports

 You can refer to the same content from multiple source files by using imports.
-Save the shared content in a file with the .source extension, and use one of the import directives to import it:
+Save the shared content in a file; use the .source extension so grender knows not to copy it to the target directory.
+Then use one of the import directives to import it:

 * `{{ importhtml "../relative/path.html.source" }}` for HTML snippets
 * `{{ importcss "../relative/path.css.source" }}` for CSS snippets